 Between the years 1959 to 1968, Cash was arrested for public drunkenness, reckless driving, drug possession, and memorably, picking flowers.
 In the small town of Starkville, Mississippi, Cash was drunkenly exploring the town at 2 a.m. when he decided to pick some flowers in someone’s yard.
 Arrested by local police, he was not a penitent guest at the Starkville jail; he screamed and kicked at the cell door so hard that he broke his toe.
 He later wrote a song about his experience that became a highlight of his At San Quentin album.

-He had a side career as a motion picture and TV star.
+He had a side career as a motion picture and TV star

 His first appearance was in the popular TV Civil War drama The Rebel in 1959.
 His first film followed two years later, the low-budget crime drama Five Minutes to Live, in which he played the role of Johnny Cabot, a criminal who holds a bank president’s wife hostage (future TV star and director Ron Howard also appeared in the movie).
 The film was not a success, and Cash’s movie involvement for several years would take the form of performing a song or writing the theme until he starred with Kirk Douglas in A Gunfight, a dark 1971 western about two aging gunfighters who sell tickets to a duel likely to result in their deaths.

-At this time, Johnny was friendly with the Carter sisters and often toured with them and their mother Maybelle of the original Carter Family.
-June Carter often explained that she wrote “Ring of Fire” about feelings she had for Cash, at a time when both of them were married to other people.
-It wouldn’t be until 1968 that the ring of fire would be extinguished when Johnny Cash married June Carter and she became June Carter Cash.
+At this time, Cash was friendly with the Carter sisters and often toured with them and their mother Maybelle of the original Carter Family.
+Carter often explained that she wrote “Ring of Fire” about feelings she had for Cash, at a time when both of them were married to other people.
+It wouldn’t be until 1968 that the ring of fire would be extinguished when Cash married Carter and she became June Carter Cash.

-Faron Young was one of the greatest proponents of the “honky tonk” style of country in the 50s and 60s, a rhythmic style that dealt with intense themes of heartbreak, excessive drinking, and adultery.
+Faron Young was one of the greatest proponents of the honky-tonk-style of country music in the 50s and 60s, a rhythmic style that dealt with intense themes of heartbreak, excessive drinking, and adultery.
 From 1953 to 1973, he charted 70 Top 40 country hits, many of them Top 10.
 He made several movies and also co-founded the popular Nashville music periodical Music City News.